 What is an iPXE script

 The iPXE script contains a set of instructions that specify how the network boot process should be performed.
 This can include loading an operating system image from a remote server, setting up network configurations, and executing custom scripts or commands.
-Learn more about iPXEVariables
+Learn more about iPXEDHCP

 - Finish filling out the rest of the server create form as usual, including selecting the server type, location, and any other options you need.